julianthome/joanaudit/README.md

 smaller then or equal to than `securityLevel0` whereas `securityLevel1` is the security-level to which the arriving information should be declassified to.
-Declassification only makes sense if `security-level1` is smaller or equals than `security-level0`.
-In our example above, we declassify the information that passes through the first parameter of `encodeForXPath()` from `LL` (non-confidential and untrusted) to `HH` (confidential and untrusted).
-In other words, we are lowering the cautiousness of data that passes through the `encodeForSQL()` since it prevents malicious users from launching XPath attacks. `HH` data can be used more freely than `LL` data.
+Declassification only makes sense if `security-level1` is smaller or equals than `security-level0` according to the defined partial order relation in the security lattice.
+In our example above, we declassify the information that passes through the first parameter of `encodeForSQL()` from `HL` (confidential and untrusted) to `HH` (confidential and trusted).
+In other words, we are lowering the cautiousness of data that passes through the `encodeForSQL()` since it prevents malicious users from launching SQL injection attacks. `HH` data can be used more freely than `HL` data.

 ## Exclusions and Irrelevant functions

 Exclusion rules are useful for improving scalability by reducing the SDG construction time.
 The following code snippet illustrates a sample configuration for excluding three packages from the SDG build process.
-You can also exclude single classes.
-In the example below, two packages and one class are filtered out.

 ``` json
 {